justunsix/garden/src/content/docs/notes/006-3-Tech-AI-Artificial-Intelligence-Microsoft-Azure-AI900-Computer-Vision.md

     </figure>

-    Foundation models are pre-trained general models with language encode and image encoder that can be used to build adaptive models for specialized tasks like:
+    Foundation models are pre-trained general models with language encoder and image encoder that can be used to build adaptive models for specialized tasks like:

     - Image classification: get image category